raweng/simple-json-parser-for-yajl/README.md

 * Fully configurable
 	- Parsing whole data at a time and receiving a in-memory rootObject
 	- Receive callbacks (used for huge amount of data)
+* Can parse large amount of data (above 20MB) easily.